 Because the musculoskeletal system involves so much of the body, problems here can be incredibly varied in their type and severity.
 Some musculoskeletal problems will go away on their own or only require rest, while others may require medication, physical therapy, or even surgery.

-Dr. Emily Ruth Dodwell, MD, MPH, FRCSC graduated from Queen's University School of Medicine.
+Dr. Emily R. Dodwell, MD, MPH, FRCSC graduated from Queen's University School of Medicine.
 She completed residency at University of British Columbia Affiliated Hospitals.
 She is certified by the Orthopedic Surgery and has a state license in New York.

 Medical School: Queen's University School of Medicine